How To Choose The Perfect Flooring For Your Home

 How To Find A Floor That Suits Your Home

-Discussing Colour, Texture and Variations, we cover all our favourite looks and tips to make your floor work with the rest of your interior.
+Discussing Colour, Texture and Variations.
+We will cover all our favourite looks and tips to make your floor work with the rest of your interior.

-The tones and colours of you floor are crucial to the rest of your interior.
+The tones and colours of your floor are crucial to the rest of your interior.
 If you have a fairly dark room, choosing a light or reflective floor can brighten it up instantly.
-In terms of the tone we would always recommend staying away from orange tones and instead using a taupe or grey wood as both darker and lighter furniture will go beautifully.
+In terms of the tone we would always recommend staying away from orange tones and instead using a taupe or grey wood.
+Both darker and lighter furniture will go beautifully with these tones.

-If you have a fairly dark interior, due to furniture or natural daylight, we would recommend a lighter carpet, tile or wood to reflect the light.
-Champagne tones always work well with creams and greys such as the beautifiul Eichholtz rug used to tie in our living room collection at Fairmont.
+If you have a fairly dark interior, we would recommend a lighter carpet, tile or wood flooring to reflect the light.
+Champagne tones always work well with creams and greys such as the beautiful Eichholtz rug we used to tie in our living room interior at our Fairmont development.

-Depending on what part of the house you are focusing on, textures play a huge part to the feel of your home.
-If you are choosing a floor for a grand entrance, we would always recommend a beautiful over sized polished tile, on the contrast if you were to focus on a smaller snug room, a thick high-quality hand loomed carpet would be perfect.
+Depending on what room you are focusing on, textures play a huge part to the feel of your home.
+When choosing the floor for a grand entrance, we would always recommend an over sized polished tile.
+If you were to focus on a smaller snug room, a thick high-quality hand loomed carpet would be perfect.

-There is something so comforting about walking up and the first thing you place your feet on is a soft and silky carpet or rug.
+There is something so comforting about waking up and the first thing you place your feet on is a soft and silky carpet or rug.

-If you are choosing a wooden floor, the width and the direction of the slat can help with making a room feel larger.
-For example if you wanted to use engineered oak in a narrow living room and wanted to draw the eye line towards the window, we would recommend a thinner slat with the line following the direction of the windows.
+If you are choosing a wooden floor, the width and direction of the slat can help make a room feel larger.
+For example if you wanted to draw the eye line towards the windows in a narrow room.
+We would recommend a thinner slat with the line following the direction of the windows.

-Oversized tiles are an elegant option to go for.
-They can work beautifully with larger rooms, to draw the eyeliner from one end of the room to the next.
-With the grout lines being further dispersed, it focuses the attention to the style of the tile.
+Oversized tiles are an elegant option.
+They can work beautifully with larger rooms, to draw the eye-line from one end of the room to the other.
+Having the grout lines further dispersed, focuses the attention to the style of the tile.

-We pride ourselves on creating beautiful carpeted rooms and our top tip would be to find a good quality underlay.
-This can affect how ‘bouncy’ or cushioned your floor can feel.
-We choose a thick underlay to accompany our favourite carpets.
-One of our favourite brands we work with is Jacaranda carpets, with an array of beautiful colours and textures that can be created as fully fitted carpets or rugs (of any dimension).
-Want to find out more?
-Get in touch here.
+Creating beautiful carpeted rooms is a speciality of ours and our top tip would be to use a good quality underlay.
+This can affect how ‘bouncy’ or cushioned your floor feels.
+We always choose a thick underlay to accompany our carpets.
+One of our favourite brands is Jacaranda, with an array of beautiful colours and textures that can be created as fully fitted carpets or rugs.

 A trend that has been relevant in 2017 and is carrying on into 2018 is combination flooring.
-Something we are seeing more and more is the beautifully selected contrast of two or three materials such as wood, tile and tarnished metals.
-The contrast from organic to handcrafted to industrial can tie in interior design schemes subtly.
+Selecting two contrasting materials such as wood, tile or tarnished metals.
+The contrast from organic to handcrafted to industrial can subtly tie in interior design schemes.